Greece Moments Greece Moments

 Impressive courtyard of the monastery

-Between Skala and Chora there is also the Cave of the Apocalypse.
-The apostle John is said to have heard the voice of God in this grotto and then wrote the book of Revelation.
-This is known as the last chapter of the Christian Bible.
+Between Skala and Chora lies the Cave of the Apocalypse.
+The Apostle John is said to have heard the voice of God in this grotto and subsequently wrote the Book of Revelation.
+This is known as the final chapter of the Christian Bible.

-Since then, the cave has been a popular pilgrimage site.
-The small cave chapel is worth a detour for its decorated altars, golden icons and candlesticks.
-Admission to the grotto is free of charge.
+Since then, the cave has been a popular pilgrimage site for believers.
+The small cave chapel is worth a visit for its ornate altars, golden icons, and candlesticks.
+Admission to the grotto is free.

-With only 269 meters, the Profitis Ilias is the highest elevation on Patmos.
-The mountain is located south of the Chora.
-On it shines a small white church in honor of the prophet Elijah.
-Unfortunately, the chapel is mostly closed, but from up here you can enjoy a breathtaking panorama over the island and the Aegean Sea.
+At just 269 meters, Profitis Ilias is the highest point on Patmos.
+The mountain lies south of Chora.
+Perched atop it is a small white church dedicated to the Prophet Elias.
+Unfortunately, the chapel is usually closed, but from up here you can enjoy a breathtaking panoramic view of the island and the Aegean Sea.

 Profits Ilias Patmos Church

-You can drive up almost to the top with the rental car and climb up a few steps to the monastery.
-There is also a hiking Trail to the Profitis Ilias, from which the mountain can be climbed from the north.
-A visit in the evening is particularly beautiful, when the sun bathes the monastery and the Chora in warm light.
+You can drive almost all the way up in a rental car and climb a few steps to reach the monastery.
+There is also a hiking trail to Profitis Ilias, allowing you to ascend the mountain from the north.
+A visit in the evening is particularly beautiful, when the sun bathes the monastery and Chora in warm light.

 Inselhopping Griechenland Reisefuehrer Dodekanes Buch Ebook